-The control has an internal rotary plate with slots, housed inside the body of the appliance and is located below the right hand corner of the fire door assembly.
+The control has an internal rotary plate with slots, housed inside the body of the appliance and is located centrally below the fire door assembly.

 Sliding the control knob to the right, as far as it will go, achieves the fully open position, see figure 1.
 Sliding it to the left will shut down / reduce the air as shown in figure 2.